xiix0/scam/README.md

-You are a bundle of energy, always on the go.
+You seek to shield those you love and you like the role of the provider.